Does an Avvo profile have benefit for an SEO campaign?

 Remember, “recommendations from expert sources, such as professional societies, are strong evidence of very positive reputation.”
 Based on these guidelines, it seems that evidence of positive affiliation with organizations like Avvo, Super Lawyers, and others, can contribute as a quality factor for a law firm website and therefore does convey some SEO benefit, a portion of which is known (local SEO), and a portion of which, by strengthening EAT, is harder to pin down.

 Lots of common sense is baked into the algorithm

 Google wants to send its users to trusted businesses within search results.
 One of the ways they determine trustworthiness is by crawling the web looking for information to confirm that a businesses’ stated address is consistent across the web.
 This is really common sense.
 If a business is displaying conflicting information, Google could send a user to a closed location.
 This would be bad for business.

 In this way, local SEO is driven by reputation information.
 So are the quality rater guidelines.
 Not only does Google want to see a great website with great content, they want to see evidence that people behind the site are part of the conversation in their niche.
-Bots, Google raters and most importantly prospective clients go looking for reputation information when they evaluating a law firm.
-Sites like Avvo that commonly appear in these types of searches can help demonstrate expertise and therefore do have benefit for SEO.
+Google raters, and most importantly prospective clients, go looking for reputation information when evaluating a law firm.

 Sites like Avvo, that commonly appear in these types of searches, can help demonstrate expertise and therefore do have modest benefit for SEO.